 What is 6to16?

-6to16 consists of a college-readiness curriculum, a set of online learning experiences, and a web-based social network that give students the beliefs, knowledge, skills, and support to successfully complete high school and college.
+6to16 consists of a college-readiness curriculum, and a set of online learning experiences that give students the beliefs, knowledge, skills, and support to successfully complete high school and college.
 6to16 begins in the sixth grade and provides students the support to continue through middle school, high school, and the four years of college (16th grade).

 The vast majority of urban public schools in the United States fail to provide students with the academic preparation and social support necessary for high school and college success.
-The national high school graduation rate of low-income children stands at 60% (Bedford et al. 2006).
+The national high school graduation rate of low-income children stands at 80% (Bedford et al. 2006).
+69% of CPS students graduate high school in five years.
 Only one-third enroll in college, with one in seven earning a bachelor’s degree.
 In Chicago, only 8 percent of high school freshmen in 1995 graduated with a bachelor's degree 10 years later, according to a University of Chicago Consortium on School Research 2006 study.
-Just 2.5 percent of African American and Latino boys who were high school freshmen in 1995 earned a college degree by their 25th birthday.
+Of those students, only 3% are African American or Latino males.
 Given the level of knowledge and skills needed to participate fully in our economy and democracy, it is a national imperative to ensure that all students are college ready and college successful.